amcginlay/k8s-primer/content/019_orchestrate_containers/_index.md

 {{< output >}}
 Hi from demo-658bfb548-ts7px
 {{< /output >}}

+{{% notice note %}}
+You will observe that when using **deployments** the names of pods are partially system generated and therefore subject to change during restarts.
+Later, when you begin to scale your deployment, you will see this as an example of the [Pets vs Cattle](http://cloudscaling.com/blog/cloud-computing/the-history-of-pets-vs-cattle/) analogy.
+{{% /notice %}}

 You have assigned a value for your `GREETING` environment variable at the pod specification level, which overrides the value for that variable in your `demo` container image you built with a `Dockerfile` earlier.
 This is immensely powerful.